Skip to main content Skip to main navigation Skip to footer

 Tap into kids’ natural instincts

 It’s never too early to introduce kids to science.
-Children are naturally curious about the world around them and pretty daring as well.
+Children are naturally curious about the world around them.
 Some love creepy crawly things.
 Others are just fascinated with animals, plants, rocks, or vacuum cleaners.
-Use that curiosity in the classroom.
-Instead of science class lectures detailing what happens, why, and who figured that out, science education should be an exploratory game.
-Let students experiment, ask questions, and try to figure out for themselves what happens and why.
+Use that curiosity as a launching point.

 Engage students with interactive simulations

-Be sure to tap into that natural curiosity early!
+Hands-on exploration is essential for building real science understanding.
 Research shows that by kindergarten, children who have not been exposed to science are already likely to fall behind—and stay behind—in science education throughout their school careers.
-ExploreLearning Science4Us brings science to life through digital animated lessons, interactive games, and hands-on activities for kindergarten through second-grade students.
+Science4Us brings science to life through digital animated lessons, interactive games, and hands-on activities for K-2 students.
+For grades K-6, Science A-Z offers a rich collection of scaffolded texts, engaging activities, and investigations to support literacy, collaboration, and inquiry.

-For the perfect transition into more advanced concepts, introduce ExploreLearning Gizmos in grade 3.
+For the perfect transition into more advanced concepts, introduce Gizmos in grade 3.
 These virtual labs give students the opportunity to play, explore, and experience “ah-ha!” moments for themselves.
-Over 550 math and science Gizmos give every student something to graph, measure, compare, predict, prove … or shoot into space (figuratively).
-Using interactive simulations helps nurture students’ curiosity and improve student achievement through active engagement and interaction.
+Over 550 math and science Gizmos allow students to test hypotheses, manipulate variables, collect and analyze data, and see cause-and-effect relationships unfold.
+Gizmos Investigations and STEM Cases go a step further by placing students in interactive scenarios as they solve real-world questions.

 Nurture a growth mindset in science education